elapouya/python-docx-template/docs/index.rst

    {%r jinja2_tag %} for runs

 By using these tags, python-docx-template will take care to put the real jinja2 tags at the right place into the document's xml source code.
-In addition, these tags also tells python-docx-template to remove the paragraph, table row or run where are located the begin and ending tags.
+In addition, these tags also tells python-docx-template to remove the paragraph, table row or run where are located the begin and ending tags and only takes care about what is in between.

 Display variables
 .................